dinhomathias/Amc/Frequently-requested-design-patterns.md

 This approach has two upsides: You don't force users to use media groups (so they can e.g. send more media then fits in one group) and you will not miss a media.
 The downside is that it requires manual interaction from users, and we all know how special users can be :)

-The idea behind this approach is to start a upload segement in your code.
+The idea behind this approach is to start a upload segment in your code.
 Either in a `ConversationHandler` or with a `CommandHandler`.
 Ask the user then to send all medias.
 Once they send the first (or the first media group, this doesn't matter in your code), you store the information you need in an array.
 Then you ask them to send either more or send a command like `/finish` / a specific text message you intercept with a [MessageHandler + regex Filter](../Types-of-Handlers#pattern-matching-filtersregex).
 The point behind this is to have the user finish the addition of media on their own terms.
 Once they triggered the second handler, you can consider the array finished.